rx-angular/rx-angular/libs/state/docs/testing.md

 > It is advisable that you make yourself familiar with the concept of [rxjs marble testing](https://rxjs.dev/guide/testing/marble-testing)

-Ideally, you already have decoupled your `RxState` from your `Component` in your application.
+Ideally, you already have decoupled your `RxState` from your component in your application.

 In order to create a fully decoupled `RxState` instance, you can simply create an `@Injectable()` and extend from `RxState`.